The Immersion and Invariance Wind Speed Estimator Revisited and New Results: Main results

 \section{Main results}

-To derive the main results, the circle criterion~\cite{Khalil_2015, Karl_2020} is established as follows. \begin{theorem}[Circle criterion] Consider a negative feedback system formed of a linear system $G(s)$ and a static sector-bounded nonlinearity $\Phi(x)$, satisfying
+To derive the main results, the circle criterion~\cite{Khalil_2015, Karl_2020} is recalled here as follows. \begin{theorem}[Circle criterion] Consider a negative feedback system consisting of a linear system $G(s)$ and a static sector-bounded nonlinearity $\Phi(x)$, satisfying

-The closed-loop interconnection is stable if the Nyquist curve of $G(s)$ does not enter a circle with diameter $-1/k_1 \le x \le -1/k_2$ and the encirclement condition of the general Nyquist criterion is satisfied. \end{theorem}
+The closed-loop interconnection is stable if the Nyquist curve of $G(s)$ does not enter a circle in the complex plane, with a radius of $\frac{k_2-k_1}{2k_1k_2}$ and center at $\frac{-k_2-k_1}{2k_1k_2}$, and the encirclement condition of the general Nyquist criterion is satisfied. \end{theorem}

 \begin{proof} The proof with respect to the circle criterion can be found in nonlinear system literature, \emph{e.g.},~\cite{Khalil_2015, Karl_2020}.
 Thus, it is omitted in this letter. \end{proof}

 \begin{prop} Consider the wind turbine system in \eqref{eq:P_w}, \eqref{eq:Jwg} and its nonlinearity \eqref{eq:Phi}, the following form is an equivalence of~\eqref{eq:IandI}